olivoil/flutter_page_indicator/README.md

 # page_indicator

-Implementation of the [page indicator workshop](https://youtu.be/gYekEaDo91s) in Flutter by [Super Declarative](https://https://school.superdeclarative.com/#/)
+Implementation of a page indicator in Flutter, based on [a workshop](https://youtu.be/gYekEaDo91s) by [Super Declarative](https://https://school.superdeclarative.com/#/)

 ## Screenshot